A factorization theorem for lozenge tilings of a hexagon with triangular holes

 Using the simple fact that $\Cal P\big((a,b)\to (c,d)\big)=\binom {c+d-a-b}{c-a}$, the above sum turns into

 where we used the Chu--Vandermonde summation formula in the third line.
 This is exactly the corresponding expression in the definition of $M_{i,j}$.\quad \quad \enddemo

 Now we turn to the right-hand side of (\AC).
 We encode the lozenge tilings of $H^-_{n,2m}(k_1,k_2,\dots,k_l)$ by families of non-intersecting paths of lozenges (equivalently, lattice paths) connecting vertical unit segments on its boundary.
+See Figures~\FD\ and \FE\ for an example of this correspondence.
 The power of 2 can then be absorbed by noticing that

 is equal to the weighted enumeration of families $(P_1,P_2,\dots,P_m,P_{1^+},P_{2^+},\dots,P_{l^+})$ of non-intersecting lattice paths, where, for $1\le s\le m$, the path $P_s$ runs from $A_s:=(s,-s+1)$ to $E_s:=(n+s,n-s+1)$, for $1\le t\le l$, the path $P_{t^+}$ runs from $B_{t^+}:=(k_t+1,k_t)$ to $E_s:=(n-k_t+1,n-k_t)$, the paths never cross the main diagonal $x=y$, and the weight of a family of paths is $2^{T}$, where $T$ is the number of touching points of the paths in the family with the main diagonal.